Feel

 Traffic light system

 Have a ‘traffic light system’ in place.
-This includes your child using three pictures to share how they are feeling without necessarily having to speak.
-Each picture will represent an emotion which the child can either hand to you, point to, place on their bedroom door, or in some cases share with you via social media.
+This includes your child using three pictures to share how they are feeling without having to speak.
+Each picture will represent an emotion.
+Your child can either hand this to you, point to it, place on their bedroom door, or in some cases share with you via social media.

 Worry jar